-- Uplink device is an AP or EGW router. - The master device must be properly configured.
-Otherwise, AP mesh failure may occur due to constant channel scanning. - The new AP must be in factory status. - It can be scanned only when the live network is enabled with Mesh (see 3.21 Enabling AP Mesh for details). - Place the new AP no more than 2 meters away from the uplink device to ensure that the new AP can receive the Wi-Fi signal from the uplink device.
-The new AP may fail to be scanned due to the long distance or obstacles between it and the uplink device. - (1) Power on the new AP and place it near the AP or EGW router on the target network. - (2) Log in to the web interface of a device on the target network.
+- Uplink device is an AP or EGW router. - The primary device must be properly configured.
+Otherwise, AP mesh failure may occur due to constant channel scanning. - The new AP must be in factory status. - It can be scanned only when the live network is enabled with Mesh (see 4.20 Enabling Reyee Mesh for details). - Place the new AP no more than 2 meters away from the uplink device to ensure that the new AP can receive the Wi-Fi signal from the uplink device.
+The new AP may fail to be scanned due to the long distance or obstacles between it and the uplink device. - You can scan to discover new APs on the AP Mesh page only when there are APs supporting the AP Mesh function on the network. - (1) Power on the new AP and place it near the AP or EGW router on the target network. - (2) Log in to the web interface of a device on the target network.
 In Network-Wide mode, click +Discover Devices in the upper right corner of the Physical Topology page to scan the APs in other networks not plugged in with Ethernet cables.